TristanVII/2420_week11_lab/README.md

 ### Issues with the *backup-server* bash script

-* Make sure you have the server's IP address you are trying to backup files to private key inside your *.ssh* directory and the the server has the public key inside this *.ssh/authorized_keys*
+* Make sure you have the server's IP address you are trying to backup files to private key inside your *.ssh* directory and the server has the public key inside this *.ssh/authorized_keys*
 * Make sure the *backup-server.conf* variables have the correct syntax.
 Directories should be seperated by spaces, inside parentheses '()' and no spaces between the variable and the equals sign
 * Make sure you have the correct IPADDR inside the *backup-server.conf*
 * Make sure the *backup-server* bash script is executable, if it isn't execute the command ```chmod +x backup-server ```